Returning Patients - Fairfax Campus

 When treating behavior problems, many of our patients require the use of anti-anxiety products and medications.
 The goal of these products is to reduce stress enough so that learning can happen.
 Before we focus on intensive behavior modification and desensitization/counter conditioning techniques, we ensure your pet's stress is properly managed.
 Use this link to schedule your initial management appointment with a nurse.

 Once your pet has reached a point where learning can happen and behavior modification can begin, you're ready to meet one of our behavior therapists.
 Each member of our team is uniquely qualified to help you and your pet, drawing from various specialties, backgrounds and interests.
-Your veterinarian likely recommended a specific trainer, but if you would like more information, please take a moment to meet the team.
+Your veterinarian likely recommended a specific trainer, but if you would like more information, please take a moment to meet the team and schedule below.